jkerai1/SoftwareCertificates/README.md

 ![image](https://user-images.githubusercontent.com/55988027/224496619-136fbd3f-7b3a-405f-9b85-edb993c42e94.png)

-Choose File, then hit Import then Hit Done - note that duplicates are skipped so you can keep adding to the existing CSV:
+Choose the File you downloaded in the first step, then hit Import then Hit Done - note that duplicates are skipped so you can keep adding to the existing CSV:

 ![image](https://user-images.githubusercontent.com/55988027/224496768-7ff90df4-66b2-4398-8307-f424a9ac0303.png)